jdohertydev/turia-park-run/README.md

 * When validating the CSS, I kept returning an error 'Property text-wrap doesn't exist : nowrap'.
 This was fixed by changing the property to 'white-space: nowrap;'.
 * Originally, the whole div inside where the logo was contained was a clickable click to get to the home page.
 This fix required changing the CSS code targeting the logo to display: 'inline-block;'.

-#### Unsolved bugs

-* Although technically not a bug, the logo used was designed using a professional website that charges for a high-resolution version without gridlines.
-If this site were to be deployed, this logo would need to be bought.
-Right now, it does take a little bit away from the overall aesthetic but it is a good proof of concept.

 ### Validator testing

 #### HTML and CSS